 7. Robert Parish

 Robert Parish was another former Jordan adversary that joined the Bulls for one final chance at glory.
-Robert originally played for the Golden State Warriors but became part of the legendary Bird, Parish, and McHale front court through one of the most lopsided trades in league history.
-The Celtics sent the 1st and 13th pick in the draft for the number 3 pick in the draft as well as Robert Parish.
+Parish originally played for the Golden State Warriors but became part of the legendary Bird, Parish, and McHale front court through one of the most lopsided trades in league history.
+The Celtics sent the 1st and 13th pick in the draft for the number 3 pick in the draft as well as Parish.
 The deal worked well for the Celtics as they used the 3rd pick to draft Kevin McHale.

 Afterwards, he became a free agent again and concluded his storied career by signing with the Chicago Bulls.
 It was there that he won his fourth championship.

 James Edwards was a journeyman who had an excellent low post game and could always be relied upon to score inside.
 He played with the Los Angeles Lakers, Indiana Pacers, Cleveland Cavaliers, Phoenix Suns, Detroit Pistons, Los Angeles Clippers, Portland Trailblazers and Chicago Bulls.

 Edwards won his third championship with the 1995-96 Bulls and ended his career there.
 For his career, he averaged 12.7 points and 5.1 rebounds.